Russia's Sechin says Taiwan will return to China 'on schedule' | Headlines

 Russia has repeatedly warned the United States against meddling in China's affairs while President Vladimir Putin has explicitly backed Xi over the fate of the island where the defeated Republic of China government fled in 1949 after losing the Chinese civil war to Mao's communists.
 BP'S DIVIDEND

-Turning to Rosneft, Sechin said the company had transferred $700 million in second-half 2021 dividends into special accounts for BP, which remained Rosneft's "shadow" shareholder despite a decision to leave the company following the start of what Moscow calls its "special military operation" in Ukraine.
+Sechin said Rosneft had transferred $700 million in second-half 2021 dividends into special accounts for BP, which remained Rosneft's "shadow" shareholder despite a decision to leave the company following the start of what Moscow calls its "special military operation" in Ukraine.
 BP said its position on Russia has remained unchanged.

 "In February we announced our decision to exit Rosneft and our other Russian businesses - we continue to pursue that," it said in emailed comments.
 Sechin also said that Saudi Arabia's position on the global oil market was "reasonable" and based on analysis of oil supply and demand.